The Best Makeup Routine for Oily Skin, Tested by a Beauty Editor

 Blotting sheets?
 Don’t know her.

-(Image credit: Launchmetrics)
+(Image credit: Ariel Baker/Ulta Beauty)

-Good Makeup Starts With Great Skin Care
+Good Makeup Starts With Great Skincare

-This is something I’ve discovered over the years but is now solidified over the last few months—you don’t have to pile on mattifying skincare products when you have oily skin.
-In fact, I found the opposite to be true; an overdose of moisture has actually helped my skin look less greasy side and achieve that enviable “glass skin” effect.
+This is something I’ve discovered over the years, but is now solidified over the last few months—you don’t have to pile on mattifying skincare products when you have oily skin.
+In fact, I found the opposite to be true; an overdose of moisture has actually helped my skin look less greasy and achieve that enviable “glass skin” effect.

-Set the Foundation (No Pun Intended)
+Set the Foundation

 Once my skincare routine is done, my face is typically glimmering like a star in the night.
 This is when I move onto my complexion makeup.